 Port Arthur Penitentiary Precinct Conservation Project 2013-2014

-During the last two years, the Port Arthur Historic Site Management Authority (PAHSMA) has commenced a large scale conservation project which focuses on the iconic Penitentiary ruin.
+The Port Arthur Historic Site Management Authority (PAHSMA) has undertaken a large scale conservation project which focuses on the iconic Penitentiary ruin.
 The aim of this project is to conserve and present the structure, replacing the existing walkway, now redundant with tall steel columns strategically located around its perimeter to support the high masonry walls.

 We are undertaking a major program of conservation works on the site's most emblematic ruin - the Penitentiary.
 The works will ensure the ongoing stability of this highly significant building as engineering surveys have identified that the ruins are vulnerable, particularly to forces of high wind.

 Work commenced in February 2014 with the demolition of the old walkway and support structure.
-The work is anticipated to be completed by December 2014; due to the large scale of works, the precinct will not accessible to the public for the duration of the works.
+Due to the large scale of works, the precinct will not accessible to the public for the duration of the works.
 Port Arthur's most photographed building will become a construction zone however to ensure its ongoing longevity, this conservation work is critical.

 The Board and staff of PAHSMA are working closely together to ensure that the visitor experience is not compromised too dramatically and that the message of conservation is first and foremost during what is truly, an exciting time for the World Heritage -listed Port Arthur Historic Site.
 Estimated at in excess of $6 million, every effort has been expended to ensure the Penitentiary and its stories, will be preserved for generations to come.

 The installation of this support system will require sizeable foundations to be prepared however, disturbing the soil deposits of such a significant site and building simply cannot be done without first conducting an archaeological investigation.
 The view beneath the surface will help us to understand the earlier uses of the Penitentiary structure and also, the land upon which it sits.